FAST Pinball wiring standards and guidelines¶

 In fact, one thing we can say for certain is you should buy UL listed stranded (not solid) wire.
 One of the sources for wire several people in the pinball community use is Remington Industries UL1007 hook-up wire

 The specific UL listing standard you select is up to you.
 The link above is for UL 1007 hook-up wire, which is fine.
+(Again, be sure to select stranded, not solid.)
 People also like UL 1569, which is also fine.
 The key is not the specific standard, rather it's buying wire from a manufacturer and seller you trust, with the UL listing you want, and the confidence to know what they're claiming is actually what you're getting.
 (Again, don't buy wire from Amazon.)

 Most people buy two sizes of wire: 18 gauge for high current power, and 22 gauge for low current power and data.
 All the FAST Pinball boards align to this too, with 0.156" headers for 18-gauge wiring (up to 7A), and 0.100" headers for 22-gauge power (up to 3A) and data wiring.